What Is A Spark Plug? its Functions, Diagram And Parts

 What Is A Spark Plug?

-A spark plug is an electrical device that is used in internal combustion engines to ignite compressed aerosol gasoline using an electric spark.
+Internal combustion engines use a spark plug, an electrical device, to ignite compressed aerosol gasoline using an electric spark.
 The electrical component is highly used to perform mechanical jobs.
 In simple terms, spark plugs turn an energy source (gasoline) into movement.

 For instance, we have petrol, which is highly flammable, and also air, which could cause an explosion when mixed.
-The spark plug is like lighting fire to the compressed gas.
-Spark plugs are either regular (replacement) or performance.
+The spark plug is like lighting a fire to the compressed gas.
+There are two types of spark plugs: regular replacements and performance ones.

 The performance spark plugs are tougher, having the ability to withstand a greater change in temperatures and mechanical stresses.
-However, regular types can’t.
+However, regular types can’t withstand such conditions.
 Well, we’ll further look into them below this article.

 Functions of a Spark Plug

 Another discovered function of spark plugs is in Saab direct ignition.
-When they are not firing, the device is used to measure ionization in the cylinders.
-This ionic current measurement is used to replace the ordinary cam phase sensor, knock sensor, and misfire measurement function.
+The device measures ionization in the cylinders when they are not firing.
+We use this ionic current measurement to replace the ordinary cam phase sensor, knock sensor, and misfire measurement function.

 Diagram Of a Spark Plug